NOAA-OWP/t-route/readme.md

 **Fast, flexible, modular channel routing for the National water model and beyond**:

-T-route, a dynamic channel routing model, offers a comprehensive solution for river network routing problems.
-It is designed to handle 1-D channel routing challenges in vector-based river network data, such as the USGS's NHDPlus High Resolution dataset, and OGC WaterML 2.0 Surface Hydrology Features (HY_Features) data model used in NWMv3.0.
+t-route, a dynamic channel routing model, offers a comprehensive solution for river network routing problems.
+It is designed to handle 1-D channel routing challenges in vector-based river network data, such as the USGS's NHDPlus High Resolution dataset, and OGC WaterML 2.0 Surface Hydrology Features (HY_Features) data model used in NextGen framework.

 Provided a series lateral inflows for each node in a channel network, t-route computes the resulting streamflows. t-route requires that all routing computations srictly obey an upstream-to-downstream ordering.
 Such ordering facilitates the heterogenous application of routing models in a single river network.
 For example, hydrologic models - such as Muskingum Cunge - may be more appropriate for low-order headwater streams where backwater conditions have minimal impact on flooding.
 In contrast, t-route empowers users to apply computationally intensive hydraulic models, such as the diffusive wave approximation of St. Venant equations, for high-order streams and rivers, where backwater flooding is a significant concern.
 This flexibility enables users to allocate computational resources precisely where they are needed most, optimizing efficiency.

 Expanding its capabilities, t-route now supports the OGC WaterML 2.0 Surface Hydrology Features (HY_Features) data model, facilitating the management of complex acyclic network connectivity.
-This extends t-route's applicability to simulating reservoirs, assimilating reservoir release data, streamflow nudging, and provides users with a choice of routing solutions, including Muskingum-Cunge, Diffusive Wave, or Dynamic Wave.
+HY_Features data model provides users with a choice of routing solutions, including Muskingum-Cunge, Diffusive Wave, or Dynamic Wave.

 **Key Features of t-route:**
 - Adaptable to multiple network formulations.